Student Conduct System

-- At their discretion, the Associate Dean of Students/Director of Student Conduct will determine in which category offenses are placed.
+- At their discretion, the Dean of Students/Director of Student Conduct will determine in which category offenses are placed.

 Student Conduct Process

 The student conduct system is designed to be prompt and fair to each person involved in a violation, including an impartial investigation and resolution.
-The system is administered by the Associate Dean of Students/Director of Student Conduct.
+The system is administered by the Dean of Students/Director of Student Conduct.
 A trained hearing officer shall conduct each hearing.